JoelBosch90/product-in-perspective/README.md

 ## Set up your local environment variables.
 The server side of this service will require a few environment variables to be set with local access credentials.
-You can set these settings in a `.env` file.
+You should set these settings in a `.env` file in the main project directory (the one that has the docker-compose.yml files).
 This file should be in your `.gitignore` because it should not end up in the repository, because it contains things like database passwords.
 The service expects the following environment variables:

 EXTERNAL_URL